AlexP11223/qxp/gsoc-results.md

 title: '[GSoC] QuarkXPress import, project results'
 ---

-libqxp currently supports importing of Windows and Mac 3.1-4.0 documents.
+libqxp currently can import documents and templates created by QuarkXPress 3.1-4.1 for Windows and Mac.
 Import of text and shapes is almost complete, but it lacks pictures because reverse engineering of other parts of the format took more time than expected and picture format seems to be quite complicated too.

 Supported features: